Matthew-Bowling/TitanicSurvivalPrediction/ReadMe.md

 - Django
 - Docker and Docker Compose

+*Note: All information on the Machine Learning process used for this project can be found here: https://github.com/Matthew-Bowling/MachineLearning/tree/master/Titanic*

 The structure of the web app is simple.
 There is an introductory page with a link to supply information on a general person. this persons data is then given to a machine learning algorithm which makes predictions.
 The predictions are shown on a following page as to whether they survived or not.

 To run this application use the following commands: